microsoft/nni/README.md

     source install.sh
 ```

+For the system requirements of NNI, please refer to [Install NNI](docs/Installation.md)

 **Verify install**

 The following example is an experiment built on TensorFlow.
 Make sure you have **TensorFlow installed** before running it.